 - The parish of Upwood was originally in the Huntingdon Registration District from 1st July 1837.
 It then became part of the Ramsey sub-District.
 From 1st April 1997 it again became directly part of the Huntingdon Registration District.

-- The book is also available from the Huntingdonshire FHS.
+- The book is also available from the Cambridgeshire and Huntingdonshire FHS.

 - The war memorial for Upwood and Raveley parishes, with detailed information about those who fell is available on the Roll of Honour site for Huntingdonshire.